-I am so excited to share with your this German Red Cabbage recipe because it’s perfect for this time of year.
-It’s a delicious side dish for almost anything.
+I am so excited to share with your this German Red Cabbage recipe because it’s a delicious side dish for almost anything.
 You can serve it with meat, fish, fried or poached eggs or as a part of your veggies and grain bowl.

 Most German Red Cabbage recipes call for some sort of sweetener such as cane sugar, brown sugar, or honey.
 I find that there is no need for that if you use apples of a sweet variety.